the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-git-general.md

 (rr-vcs-git-understanding)=
 ## Understanding git

-git is not autosave, it is not a tool for capturing whatever random changes you have made since you sat down to work on a file. git is a tool for authoring a coherent narrative history of your project.
+Git's role is different from an autosave feature, it is not a tool for capturing whatever random changes you have made since you last started to work on a project.
+Git is a tool for authoring a coherent narrative history of your project, in convenient discrete increments called commits.
 Commits should be made with deliberation, considering: 'Is this unit of change a useful one to record in the project history?'
 Commits should be granular, with commit messages emphasising why a change was made with perhaps some element of summary description of the changes.